Detection and characterization of targets in complex media using fingerprint matrices

 { \textbf{Discussion}} \\

-In this \rev{manuscript}, we have introduced the fingerprint operator with the aim to detect, localize and characterize any object in a \corr{strongly scattering medium}.
-A necessary condition, however, is the creation of a sufficiently complete and precise knowledge of the reflection matrix and its dependence according to a state of interest. \rev{From} that perspective, the generalized polarization tensor, that was introduced ten years ago for electromagnetic waves, can be of interest~\cite{Ammari2013,Ammari2014}.
-The generalized \rev{polarization} tensor can be obtained from the $\mathbf{R}$-matrix by solving a set of linear equations. \alex{Ammari \textit{et al.} ~\cite{Ammari2013,Ammari2014}} have conceived an algorithm to identify a target from a dictionary of generalized \rev{polarization} tensors.
-The position and shape of the target are then obtained from one element of the dictionary after a given rotation, size scaling and translation. \rev{Unfortunately}, this approach requires an array of sensors fully surrounding the target under investigation\rev{, which is not available} in most in-vivo or in-situ applications.
+In this {manuscript}, we have introduced the fingerprint operator with the aim to detect, localize and characterize any object in a {strongly scattering medium}.
+A necessary condition, however, is the creation of a sufficiently complete and precise knowledge of the reflection matrix and its dependence according to a state of interest. {From} that perspective, the generalized polarization tensor, that was introduced ten years ago for electromagnetic waves, can be of interest~\cite{Ammari2013,Ammari2014}. \short{However}, this approach requires an array of sensors fully surrounding the target under investigation{, which is not available} in most in-vivo or in-situ applications.